astrobleem/Simple-StableLM-Chat/README.md

 After cloning the repository,
 Double click the runme.bat
 This will take a long time.
 It's going to download a lot of stuff.
+I have included an environment.yaml file you can add this into your conda environnent with this command conda env create --file environment.yml

+Alternatively, check the wiki for manually setting up the environment.